fish-uncle/VF/src/pages/Help/Introduce-en.md

 Extensible custom components can make form development simple and efficient.

-This project is a non open source project, please abide by the rules of [EPL](https://choosealicense.com/licenses/epl-2.0/) agreement.

 The following will be the use of this project in line with the simple, easy-to-use principle, one by one to explain to you.

 This project is developed by [Fish Uncle](https://github.com/fish-uncle)<<fishuncle@126.com>>If you feel that the project can still be recognized by you,